SuperPenguin/charting-library-flutter/README.md

 # Flutter Charting Library Example

 This is an example on how to add charting-library to your flutter application with JS api.
-The repo contains 2 projects, flutter project and js project Before starting, read prerequisite.
+The repo contains 2 projects, flutter project and js project.
+Before starting, read prerequisite.

 # Prerequisite